spl1nes/blog/content/solutions/finished/CombinatoricsSolver/20220810_CombinatoricsSolver_en.md

 ## Summary

 The Combinatorics Solver tries to combine a given set of numbers to reach a specific total amount.
 The data can be imported as Excel or CSV file.
-One possible application could in accounting when you need to find the postings which make up a certain amount.
+One possible application could be in accounting when you need to find the postings which make up a certain amount.

 ## Features